-Last week we discussed how you can reduce wildfire risk within the first 5 feet of your home.
-This week, we’ll cover tree spacing, placement, and what can be done in the next 5 to 30 feet (Intermediate Zone) around the home to improve the chances of it surviving a wildfire.
+In last week’s post we shared how you can reduce wildfire risk within the first 5 feet of your home.
+This week, we’ll highlight tree spacing, placement, and what can be done in the next 5 to 30 feet (Intermediate Zone) around your home to improve its chances of surviving a wildfire.

 Defensible space is broken down into three different Home Ignition Zones – Immediate, Intermediate and Extended.